 Here is a quick and simple thought process to engage in before you decide to allow anyone to create a new community.

-Jamshed Wadia: Intel Asia Pacific and Japan – Head of Digital and Social Media
+Jamshed Wadia: Intel Asia Pacific and Japan – Head of Social and Digital Media